Lörtsy

 Lörtsy ([ˈlørtsy]) is a thin, half-moon shaped pastry originally invented in Savonlinna, eastern Finland.
 It can be made with a variety of fillings; the most common ones are either a savoury meat filling or a sweet apple filling.

 A meat lörtsy contains a meat and rice filling similar to the Finnish meat pie.
 Street vendors may offer it with the same condiments as the meat pie, such as a pickled cucumber and chopped raw onion, and with an optional hot dog sausage.
 When served with condiments on the street, it is folded around them like a taco.

 The apple lörtsy contains a sweet apple jam, and resembles a jam doughnut.

-The lörtsy is associated with eastern Finland, particularly the region of Southern Savonia, but nowadays can be found all over Finland from street vendors and in some supermarkets.
+The lörtsy is associated with eastern Finland, particularly the region of South Savo, but nowadays can be found all over Finland from street vendors and in some supermarkets.